qlik-oss/core-website/docs/documentation/services/qix-engine.md

 # QIX Engine documentation

-This page contains documentation on a subset of the QIX Engine features/ that are commonly used in a containerized environment.
+This page describes a subset of the QIX Engine features that are commonly used in a containerized environment.

 ## Monitoring and scaling

-The QIX Engine has some unique resource charateristics and are here presented along with some ways to monitor it for health and scaling purposes.
+QIX Engine has some unique resource characteristics, which are presented here along with some ways to monitor it for health and scaling purposes.

 ## QIX engine memory management